 10. Green Lantern vs. the Black Hand (Justice League America #28, 1989)

-After losing a fight against Batman in one second, Guy became a teary-eyed, overly-sensitive pacifist who attracted the attentions of fellow Justice League member Ice.
-When his Rambo-like persona returned he took her out on a date to – of all places – a porn cinema.
-Things got worse when they’re attacked by the semi-retired villain Black Hand, whose power-ring disruptor gun fails.
+After losing a fight against Batman in one second, Guy became a teary-eyed, overly-sensitive pacifist who attracted the attention of fellow Justice League member Ice.
+When his Rambo-like persona returned, he took her out on a date to – of all places – a porn cinema.
+Things got worse when they were attacked by the semi-retired villain Black Hand, whose power-ring disruptor gun failed.
 The washed-up villain is taunted, mocked, ignored and finally beaten up by Guy.
 Guy’s actions put Black Hand in therapy for years.
 Sometimes you have to question what the Guardian’s selection process is for becoming a Green Lantern…

 8. Superman & Batman vs. Mr. Mxyzptlk & Bat-Mite (World’s Funnest one-shot, 2000)

 This may have been an Elseworlds story, but it crossed over into so many versions of the DCU it has to be seen to be believed.
 Those two mischievous troublemakers go on a rampage to prove who’s better, Superman or Batman.
 From mainstream to Miller’s Dark Knight, Crisis on Infinite Earths to Kingdom Come, countless heroes are killed in bizarre ways, and universes are destroyed.
 Batman and Superman do absolutely nothing, while the omnipotent imps prove how totally useless both of their heroes are.